Grief support that doesn’t suck!

 A two month program of actual, real support inside your grief: no platitudes, no easy answers.

 Each quarter of the year, I make a limited number of support sessions available.
-Sign up below for openings in June.
+Sign up below for openings in late July.

 Do you ever wish someone could listen to your grief without trying to talk you out of it?
 I mean actually listen, and answer your questions about whether what you’re feeling is normal or not?